yamhiroto/IOT-Geolocalisation-ML/Data_Challenges/Geolocalisation/Readme.md

 ## Preprocessing
 We remove outliers from the train set.
 After several tests, it looked that removing device further than 10 kms gives much better results.
 Besides, it is reasonable to include device only with small distances to the base.

+We then build the feature matrice.
+In rows there are the message IDs.
+In columns, all the bases from the train set.
+Those are repeated 3 times: for rssi, for base latitude and base longitude.

+The associated predicted values need to have the same format.
+Thus, we need to group by message id (_messid_) the latitude and longitude, using the mean.